Azhar-max/manox/COMPLETE_README.md

 ### Backend
 - Set `NODE_ENV=production`
 - Use a cloud MongoDB (Atlas, Azure Cosmos, etc.)
-- Deploy to Heroku, Railway, Vercel, AWS, or similar
+- Deploy to Heroku, Railway, Netlify, AWS, or similar
 - Update `FRONTEND_URL` to your production domain

 ---